 This is the cause of a specific type of acne called acne mechanica and occurs when something (usually clothing, or more recently face masks) is tight against the skin and rubs against it.
 This heat and friction leads to blockages within the pores, resulting in comedones, papules and pustules.

 Yes, normal acne, or acne vulgaris, is caused by hormones, specifically androgens such as testosterone.
 This is why acne is so often associated with teenagers, since they are on the business end of some seismic hormonal changes, which sends the body into overdrive in many ways.
 Take a look at the ‘What causes acne?’ section above for more information.

 Do only teenagers get acne?

 If only acne was something that we could guarantee we would outgrow!
 Acne vulgaris is the most common form of acne and is invariably caused by hormone activity, so more often than not you see acne on teenagers going through puberty and all the hormonal changes that come with that turbulent period in our lives.
 However, the condition is by no means exclusively limited to teenagers.
-Most people who develop acne in their teens will see remnants of in their 20s, possibly even their 30s, and it’s perfectly possible for children, even babies, to suffer from acne.
+Most people who develop acne in their teens will see remnants of it in their 20s and possibly even their 30s.
+It is also perfectly possible for children, even babies, to suffer from acne.

 Why is my skin breaking out?

-If your skin is breaking out in spots, then you have acne, my friend, and will want to read everything on this page to understand what you can do to treat the condition over the long term.
-Of course, sometimes, there are times when acne flares up and seems much worse than usual, even if you’ve kept to your skincare routine.
+If your skin is breaking out in spots then you have acne and will want to read everything on this page to understand what you can do to treat the condition over the long term.
+Of course there are times when acne flares up and seems much worse than usual, even if you’ve kept to your skincare routine.
 When you’re talking about these occasional flare-ups, there are a few reasons:

 - Sudden hormonal changes.
 This might be due to: